 5. Follow Through with the Shot

-As with everything that takes skill to perfect, practise makes perfect.
+As with everything that takes skill to perfect, practice makes perfect.
 The more you practise archery, the closer you will get to becoming a master archer.

 Follow these 6 top archery tips for beginners.
 Get the perfect stance, keep a relaxed bow grip, maintain a solid anchor point, focus and relax, follow through with the shot, and practise, practise, practise.
 So call us on 01302 868841 to book a game of archery, and by applying these tips, you’ll be one step closer to hitting the bullseye every time.